micmejia/bible-dump/AMPC/Revelation/Rev 7.md

-They shall hunger no more, neither thirst any more; neither shall the sun smite them, nor any [^d]scorching heat.
+They shall hunger no more, neither thirst any more; neither shall the sun smite them, nor any scorching heat.